ShawnRay09/computerbias/_posts/Foundation/2025-03-18-computing-bias.md

 | **3.17: Algorithmic Efficiency** | Some efficient algorithms may prioritize speed over fairness, reinforcing biases in search engines or recommendation systems. |
 | **5.1: Beneficial and Harmful Effects** | Biased algorithms can offer personalized recommendations (benefit) but may also create filter bubbles and reinforce stereotypes (harm). |
 | **5.2: Digital Divide** | Bias in computing can worsen accessibility gaps, such as voice recognition software struggling with non-native accents. |

+## Questions to Ask About Bias (From CollegeBoard)

+### Enhancing or Intentionally Excluding
+- Does the algorithm favor certain groups over others?
+- Are specific perspectives or experiences being amplified while others are ignored?
+- Is the data used to train the model diverse and representative of all relevant groups?
+- Are accessibility and inclusivity considered in the design?

+### Intentionally Harmful/Hateful
+- Could this system be used to spread misinformation or hate speech?
+- Are there safeguards to prevent discrimination or harmful targeting?
+- Who might be negatively impacted by the decisions of this technology?
+- Is there a potential for reinforcing harmful stereotypes?

+### Receiving Feedback from a Wide Variety of People
+- Have people from different backgrounds tested the system?
+- Are there mechanisms in place to report bias or unintended consequences?
+- How often is the system updated to address feedback and improve fairness?
+- Are there specific efforts to include marginalized communities in testing and evaluation?

 ---